People in our Supply Chain

 We are designing an in-store take back and recycle scheme of the plastic packaging with the intention of extending this for the online shopping process.

-We have confirmed our ‘take back’ recycling scheme in partnership with Cancer Research UK across some of our stores.
-Customers will be able to bring their used shirts (any brand) in store for charitable recycling.
-They will receive a discount voucher that will allow them to purchase a new item and all of the recycled shirts will be sold for charitable purposes, prolonging the lifecycle of the garments.
-The scheme was running for the full month of October 2019.
+We had seven central London collection points.
+Our customers were be able to bring their used shirts (any brand) in store for charitable recycling.
+All the recycled shirts will be sold for charitable purposes, prolonging the lifecycle of the garments.
+The scheme was running for the full month of October 2019 and we are planning to organise other Garment Take Back initiatives in the future.

 - Increasing the volume of used garments and footwear resold.